-Figs come in many varieties but two of the most commonly found in California are: Calimyrna and Black Mission figs. Calimyrna’s have a greenish-yellow skin and a mild almost nutty taste.
-Black Mission’s are a deep purple-black when ripe.
-Fragrant and firm, they are generally the most full-flavored.
+Soft with the tiniest of seeds, fresh figs are ephemeral in nature with only a brief window when they are at their most glorious.
+They come in many varieties but two of the most commonly found in here are: Calimyrna and Black Mission figs. Calimyrna’s have a greenish-yellow skin and a mild almost nutty taste, while Black Missions are a deep purple-black when ripe.

-Although I’ve been seeing plenty of both kinds lately, it was the Calimyrnas that caught my eye the other day.
-They were plump, fat, golden-green orbs, bulging at the sides.
-Lusciously sweet, the inside revealed a flesh that ranged from a pale pink blush to a deep rose stain.
+Although I’ve been seeing plenty of both kinds lately, it was the Calimyrnas that caught my eye the other day, they were plump, golden and lusciously sweet.

-Some honey for sweetness, and a short stay under the broiler to caramelize and concentrate the flavors, and the ripe slices of figs are tucked away underneath a thick coating of chocolate ganache.
+We start with honey for sweetness, and the figs take a short trip under the broiler to caramelize and concentrate the flavors, then tucked away underneath a thick coating of chocolate ganache.
 After a rest in the fridge to firm up, this dense and silky tart is ready to serve.